KatrinaCloyd/lab-11-pokecatcher/README.md

             X-if no generate three more
             X-once they are - render to page
                 X <-- need a function for this too..
-                -when rendering add them as a button to listen for click -call increment seen on these three
+                X -when rendering add them as a button to listen for click X -call increment seen on these three

-    -function incremenet seen
+   X -function incremenet seen
-        -for all rendered to page
+        X-for all rendered to page
-        -get from local storage
+        X-get from local storage
-        -if in cart ++ seen
+        X-if in cart ++ seen
-        -if not add to cart with id and seen as 1
+        X-if not add to cart with id and seen as 1

-    -function increment caught
+    X-function increment caught
-        -for item clicked
+        X-for item clicked
-            -get from local storage
+            X-get from local storage
-            -if in cart ++ caught
+            X-if in cart ++ caught
-            -if not add to cart with id and seen as 1
+            X-if not add to cart with id and seen as 1

-    OnClick
+    XOnClick
-        -track turns
+        X-track turns
-        -if turns = 10
+        X-if turns = 10
-        -redirect to results page
+        X-redirect to results page

 HTML:
-    -Results page
+   X -Results page
-    -div to show all caught with qty
+    X -div to show all caught with qty
-    -div to show all seen with times
+    X -div to show all seen with times

+    -render cart function
+        -get stats from local storage
+        -get item by id to get name from original data set -
+        -render table elements with stats

-    -clear results button
+    X -clear results button
+        listener :
             -clear cart function
             -redirect to main page

 CSS
     -fix up css styling now